-The half marathon will begin approximately 10 miles up Big Cottonwood Canyon at Spruces Campground, and the full marathon will begin at the very top of the canyon at Guardsman Pass.
+The half marathon will begin approximately 10 miles up Big Cottonwood Canyon just below Mill D parking area, and the full marathon will begin at the very top of the canyon at Guardsman Pass.

-The finish line is located at 1265 E. Fort Union Boulevard in Cottonwood Heights.
+The finish line is located at 5715 South 1300 East in Murray.
 The finisher's area will be packed with food, massage, awards ceremonies, vendor booths, and more.
 A designated family meetup area will also run along the south side of the finisher's area so you can easily find your family in the crowd.

 Timing & Bibs